mucommander/mucommander/readme.txt

  - FTP: improved FTP reconnection
  - FTP: fixed duplicate '.' and '..' files which happened with some FTP servers
  - Email files: fixed folders not being handled properly since v0.7

-Known issues:
- - Translations for new features are temporarily missing
- - Slow TAR and Zip extraction for small files because extraction is not performed sequentially
- - Mac OS X-specific files not transferred properly
- - Image viewer doesn't free memory properly under Mac OS X
- - Pipe '|' and other shell operators cannot be used in 'Run Command'